bitsbakery/callme/readme.md

 auto get2 = fromFunction(pGet);
 ```

-Functions known at compile-time are passed to delegate constructors and factories as function pointers via non-type template parameters.
+Functions known at compile-time are passed to delegate constructors/factories as non-type template parameters.

-Functions unknown at compile-time are passed to delegate constructors and factories as function pointers via pointer parameters of those constructors and factories.
+Functions unknown at compile-time are passed to delegate constructors/factories as [ordinary] parameters of those constructors/factories.

-If a function is statically-known to the compiler, the compiler might inline it or apply a set of other optimizations at call-sites.
+If a function is statically-known to the compiler, the compiler might inline it or apply other call-site optimizations.

 For functions whose pointers are obtained at runtime, such call-site optimizations are not available.
 Whenever possible, use the overloads accepting function pointers as template parameters.